-#1 Introduce some new things into the bedroom.
 Yep, it gets kind of old eating vanilla ice cream for dessert every night.
-If you are always on top and they are always the one initiating, find a new way to spice things up.
+If you are always on top and they are always the ones initiating, find a new way to spice things up.

 Sending them love notes, notes of appreciation, or even sexting during the day, takes you both out of your element.
 It might feel weird and awkward at first, but you will be surprised at how quickly your marriage responds if you just send a simple sexy picture or text, telling them how hot you still find them.
 [Read: How to initiate sexting and make your partner hot and horny for you]

 After a while, it’s akin to carrying around a backpack.
 Who wants to do that?
 If you are upset about something in the past, let it go.
-I mean like truly forgive.
+In other words, truly forgive.
 If you put the backpack down and move around a little more freely, you might just find the person that you fell in love with instead of the person who did you wrong three years ago.

 As the old Cherokee proverb says, “Don’t let yesterday take up too much of today.”
 Let go of whatever resentment you have from the past.
 What you find is the same two people who fell in love.